 As we mentioned earlier, it’s important for everything you own to have a designated location.
 A lot of times clutter piles up on surfaces that should truly be minimally decorated – or even empty – because there’s just nowhere else to put it.

-If that’s the case for you, you might need to add a few pieces of furniture to your home.
-Cabinets and drawers are great for keeping clutter out of sight, while also keeping things organized.
+If that’s the case for you, you might need to add a few extra pieces of furniture to your home.
+Cabinets and drawers are great for keeping clutter away, while also keeping things organized.

 It also might just be that you don’t have the right furniture.
 If that sounds like you, make sure that you don’t make the mistake of accidentally contributing to more clutter by adding furniture when you should be replacing older, less-functional furniture pieces.